josuebatista/tensorflowjs-transfer-learning-image-classifier-demo/README.md

 # Tensorflow.js Transfer Learning Image Classifier Demo
-A custom image classifier as a web app using a pre-trained model for image classification called MobileNet and TensorFlow.js
+A custom image classifier as a web app using a pre-trained model called MobileNet and TensorFlow.js